napari/docs/docs/developers/packaging.md

 The main OS-agnostic keys are:

 * `channels`: where the packages will be downloaded from.
-  We mainly rely on conda-forge for this, where `napari` is published.
+  We mainly rely on `conda-forge` for this, where `napari` is published.
   However, we also have `napari/label/bundle_tools`, where we store our `constructor` stack forks (more on this later).
-  In nightly installers, we locally build our own development packages for `conda` without resorting to `conda-forge`.
+  In nightly installers, we locally build our own development packages for `conda`, without resorting to `conda-forge`.
   To make use of those (which are eventually published to `napari/label/nightly`), we unpack the GitHub Actions artifact in a specific location that `constructor` recognizes as a _local_ channel once indexed.
 * `extra_envs> napari-$VERSION`: the environment that will actually contain the napari installation.